chopralab/mop_reactivity_analysis/README.md

 #### Free energy cycle for the isodesmic reaction method

-In the below equations, the *f* superscript is used to denote a quantity that can be calculated using a **QM** methodology.
+In the following equations, the *f* superscript is used to denote a quantity that can be calculated using a **QM** methodology.
 This is equivalent to the free energy of formation for the given quantity.
 The *A* subscript describes a quantity for the analyte and *R* denotes a quantity where the *proton affinity* is known.
 The protonated forms of these compounds is notated with *AH+* and *RH+*, respectively.
 This known quantity is described by a *M* superscript.
 Similarly, the *C* superscript denotes a quantity calculated using **Density Functional Theory** (see next section for details).

 ![Thermodynamic energy cycle](thermodynamic_free_cycle.svg)